 Trends are unable to be determined due to a lack of adequate information on which to base a sound judgement of status.

 Data from the same stations summarised in previous reports are used in analysis, for comparison of annual trends.
-Data from one long-term meteorological station was selected for analysis of rainfall trends; Frances (M026007) (Figure 1).
-Rainfall was below average at Frances in 2011-12.
-Data from one long-term gauging station was selected for analysis of streamflow and salinity trends; Morambro Creek at Bordertown-Naracoorte Road Bridge (A2390531) (Figure 1).
-Streamflow was above average at Morambro Creek in 2011-12.
-Salinity was freshening in 2011-12 when compared to the range of salinity for the previous year.
+One long-term meteorological station was selected for analysis of rainfall trends; Frances (M026007) (Figure 1).
+Rainfall was below average at Frances in 2012-13.

+One long-term gauging station was selected for analysis of streamflow and salinity trends; Morambro Creek at Bordertown-Naracoorte Road Bridge (A2390531) (Figure 1).
+Streamflow was below average at Morambro Creek in 2012-13.
+Salinity was freshening in 2012-13 when compared to the range of salinity for the previous year.

 Surface water usage data are not sufficient to make an assessment.

+Rainfall

-Rainfall Status Degree of confidence Comments on recent historical context Below average rainfall at Frances Fair: only one rainfall station within the PA, limiting regional variance Below average rainfall at Frances meteorological station after consecutive years of above average rainfall
+Status Degree of confidence Comments on recent historical context Below average rainfall at Frances Fair: only one rainfall station within the PA, limiting regional variance Second consecutive year of below average rainfall

 Figure 2.
-Annual rainfall distributions for the PA Rainfall in the PA is typical of the South East, with hot, dry summers and cool, wet winters.
-The three panels of Figure 2 indicate that a part from a portion on the western side of the PA, rainfall was below average for the year 2011-12 (panel 3) in comparison to the longterm and short-term averages (panels 1 and 2).
+Annual rainfall distributions for the PA

+Rainfall in the PA is typical of the South East, with hot, dry summers and cool, wet winters.
+The three panels of Figure 2 indicate that the entire PA received below average rainfall for the year 2012-13 (panel 3) in comparison to the long-term and short-term averages (panels 1 and 2).

 Figure 3.
-Monthly rainfalls at Frances (M026007) The Frances Bureau of Meteorology (BoM) rainfall station received a below average rainfall of 450 mm in 2011-12 in comparison to its long-term average of 521 mm (Figure 3).
-Above average rainfall was received predominantly in the winter months across 2011-12 with September to February and April and May receiving well below average rainfall.
-October, February and April received less than half the monthly average rainfall.
-Streamflow Status Degree of confidence Comments on recent historical context Above average streamflow at Morambro Creek Fair - Low: only one primary monitoring site representing Morambro Creek Second consecutive year of above average streamflow
+Monthly rainfalls at Frances (M026007)

+Frances Bureau of Meteorology (BoM) rainfall station received a below average rainfall of 385 mm in 2012-13 in comparison to its long-term average of 521 mm (Figure 3).
+Above average rainfall was experienced in the winter months of August and June across 2012-13 with September to May receiving well below average rainfall.

+Streamflow

+Status Degree of confidence Comments on recent historical context Below average streamflow at Morambro Creek Fair - Low: only one primary monitoring site representing Morambro Creek Below average streamflow after two years of above average streamflow